Follow Italianism

 Consoles stop processing orders

-The reform provides for the creation of a central body in the Farnesina, in Rome, to analyze citizenship applications.
-Service at consulates will be restricted to those who are already citizens, with a focus on issuing passports and documents.
+The reform foresees the creation of a central body at the Farnesina (Ministry of Foreign Affairs) in Rome to analyze citizenship applications.
+Services at consulates will be restricted to those who are already citizens, focusing on the issuance of passports and other documents.

 There will be a transition period of about one year for the implementation of the new system.
 The government has also announced the modernization of civil registration, legalization and identity card services.